Financial-Times/splunk-event-reader/README.md

             curl http://localhost:8080/transactions | json_pp

 ## Build and deployment
-_How can I build and deploy it (lots of this will be links out as the steps will be common)_

 * Built by Docker Hub on merge to master: [coco/splunk-event-reader](https://hub.docker.com/r/coco/splunk-event-reader/)
 * CI provided by CircleCI: [splunk-event-reader](https://circleci.com/gh/Financial-Times/splunk-event-reader)

 ## Service endpoints
-_What are the endpoints offered by the service_

-e.g.
 ### GET

 `/{contentType}/transactions?[interval={relativeTime}][&uuid={uuid}]`